VisalakshiNedunuri/django-job-portal-api/README.md

-# 🚀 Django Job Portal API
+# 🚀 Django Job Portal

 A RESTful Job Portal Backend built using **Django** and **Django REST Framework**.